Grand River Valley AVA: Geography and Climate

 The Grand River Valley was formed when glaciers carved out the Great Lakes and deposited a ridge of fertile soil ideal for the cultivation of vineyards.
 Lake Erie has a moderating effect on climates of the Ohio south shore, extending the growing season in Ohio's "fruit belt."
 Along the Grand River in northeast Ohio, the climate, soils and geography enable this region to produce quality domestic wines.
 Like the Mosel, Bordeaux and the Sonoma/Russian River Valley, the rolling landscape of the Grand River Valley benefits from a climate moderated by the thermal effects of a large water mass, in this case, Lake Erie to the north.
 It is an added bonus that Erie is the shallowest of the Great Lakes, meaning that it is also the warmest.
 The lake freezes in the winter and the late spring thaw prevents nonseasonal warm spells in late winter and early spring.
 The lake's protection against spring frost damage and the delay of the first autumn frost defines the growing season.
 For commercial viticulture in this region, a growing season of 165 days is considered minimal and 180 days is preferable, and that the winter minimum temperature should infrequently fall below 10 F and almost never below 15 F depending on the distance inland from the lake shore.
 The petition proposal noted, "Temperature is the first consideration in selecting the location of a vineyard.
 It involves length of growing season, as well as magnitude and frequency of winter minimums.
 Temperature requirements must be satisfied for a site to be considered."
 The growing season micro-climate is characterized as warm, sunny days and cool nights.
+The USDA plant hardiness zones range from 6a to 7a.